allenai/embodied-clip/README.md

 1. Walks-through the scene with the target objects configured.
 2. Resets to its starting position, but the object states around have changed.

-> Changes to an object's state may include changes to its position, rotation or openness.
+> Changes to an object's state may include changes to its position, rotation, or openness.

 **Agent's goal ⛳.** The agent's goal is to _recover the initial configuration_ of the scene.